 - A Clery Act crime is reported to any Campus Security Authority (CSA) or local police agency - occurs on or within the University's Clery geography.
-Clery geography is defined as the core campus boundaries including university-owned or controlled property on campus, public property that is within or immediately adjacent to the campus, and in Clery defined non-campus properties; AND - represents a serious or continuing threat to students and employees - Timely Warnings are typically issued for the following Uniform Crime Reporting Program (UCR) / National Incident-Based Reporting System (NIBRS) crime classifications: - Murder/Non-Negligent Manslaughter - Aggravated Assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case by case basis to determine in the individual is believed to be an ongoing threat to the larger West Chester University Community). - Robbery involving force or violence (cases including pickpocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice but will be assessed on a case-by-case basis). - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known by the Director of Public Safety/ Chief of Police or their designee).
-In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no ability to distribute a Timely Warning Notice to the community.
-All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning

-Notice).
-The name or names of victims of Sexual Assault are not published in a Timely Warning Notice.
+Clery geography is defined as the core campus boundaries including university-owned or controlled property on campus, public property that is within or immediately adjacent to the campus, and in Clery defined non-campus properties; AND - represents a serious or continuing threat to students and employees

+Timely Warnings are typically issued for the following Uniform Crime Reporting Program (UCR) / National Incident-Based Reporting System (NIBRS) crime classifications:

+- Murder/Non-Negligent Manslaughter - Aggravated Assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine in the individual is believed to be an ongoing threat to the larger West Chester University Community). - Robbery involving force or violence (cases including pickpocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice but will be assessed on a case-by-case basis).

+- Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known by the Director of Public Safety/ Chief of Police or their designee).
+In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no ability to distribute a Time Warning Notice to the community.
+All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice).
+The name or names of victims of Sexual Assault are not published in a Timely Warning Notice. - Major incidents of Arson - Other Clery crimes as determined necessary by the Director of Public Safety or his/ her designee in his/her absence.

-- Major incidents of Arson - Other Clery crimes as determined necessary by the Director of Public Safety or his/ her designee in his/her absence. - Q. How is the decision made to issue a Timely Warning?
+Q. How is the decision made to issue a Timely Warning?

-A. The responsibility for Timely Warning notices is shared between the Clery Compliance Officer (CCO) and the Captain.
-When a crime is reported the Clery Compliance Officer, or the captain will be contacted by the on-duty sergeant or the officer in charge.
-The CCO and the Captain will confer and the CCO will determine the necessity of a Timely Warning.
+A. The responsibility for Timely Warning notices is shared between the Clery Compliance Officer (CCO) and the Senior Associate Vice President for Financial Aid and Campuses (who is the on-site administrator at the Philadelphia Center) in consultation with staff Public Safety administration.
+The CCO and the the Senior Associate VP will confer and determine the necessity of a Timely Warning.

-The CCO will draft a Timely Warning which will then be reviewed by the Chief of Police and senior police administration.
-Once the review is complete the CCO will send out the Timely Warning to the university community.
+The CCO will draft a Timely Warning which will then be reviewed by the Senior Associate VP and senior police administration.
+Once the review is complete the CCO will send out the Timely Warning to the Philadelphia Center.
 At a minimum, the Timely Warning will be sent as an email, or text message and be posted on the Public Safety website.